ARTE-Lab/arte-lab.github.io/_members/Weicheng-Gu.md

 email: "1911967501@qq.com"
 ---

-I am currently an undergraduate student at Beihang University, about to join the ARTE Lab in autumn 2026.
+I am currently an undergraduate student at Beihang University, about to join the ARTE Group in autumn 2026.